ceejbot/galls-law/webrebels.md

 # [fit] success!
 # [fit] now scale it.

 ^ Your next job is to SURVIVE the fact that people want to use it.
+You might recall the story of the early days of Twitter, when they built your timeline by querying mysql.
 Your first reaction is probably to make your monolith bigger, maybe the size of jupiter.

 ---